Chern-Simons theory and the quantum Racah formula: Algebraic preliminaries

 \item For $\lambda, \mu, \nu \in \Lambda^k_+$ we define the ``fusion coefficients'' $N_{\l\m\n}$ and $N_{\m\n}^\l$ by \be N_{\l\m\n}:=\sum_{\s \in \Lambda_+^k} {S_{\l\s} S_{\m\s}S_{\n\s}\over S_{0\s}} \ee and \be N_{\m\n}^\l:= N_{\l^* \m\n}\ee Observe that Eq. \eqref{defST} implies $ N_{\m 0}^\n=\d_\m^\n$.

 \end{itemize}

-\begin{remark} \rm Let us motivate the use of the term ``fusion coefficients'' above.
-Let $\hat{\cG}$ denote the affine Lie algebra corresponding to $\cG_{\bC}:= \cG \otimes_{\bR} \bC$ and let $\hat{N}_{\l\m}^\n$ be the fusion coefficients in the modular tensor categories based on the integrable representations of $\hat{\cG}$ at level $k$.
-Similarly, let $\Check{N}_{\l\m}^\n$ be the fusion coefficients in the modular tensor category constructed in \cite{And1,AndPar} using the representation theory of the quantum group $U_q(\cG_{\bC})$.
-Then we have
+Let us motivate the use of the term ``fusion coefficients'' above.
+Let $\hat{\cG}$ denote the (non-twisted) affine Lie algebra corresponding to $\cG_{\bC}:= \cG \otimes_{\bR} \bC$ (cf. Eq.
+(14.13) in \cite{diF}) and let $\hat{N}_{\l\m}^\n$ be the fusion coefficients of the modular tensor category based on the integrable representations of $\hat{\cG}$ at level $k$.
+Similarly, let $\Check{N}_{\l\m}^\n$ be the fusion coefficients in the modular tensor category constructed in \cite{And1,AndPar} using the representation theory of the quantum group $U_q(\cG_{\bC})$ with\footnote{cf., e.g., \cite{Sawin99,Sawin05}.
+Sometimes in the literature a different convention is used for the definition of $U_q(\cG_{\bC})$, which leads to the formula $q:= e^{\frac{\pi i}{ D (k+\cg)}}$ where $D$ is the quotient of the square lengths of the long and the short roots of $\cG$ (cf., e.g., the second page of the introduction in \cite{Sawin03})}